History of Stanford University

-Stanford University was founded in the late 19th century by Leland and Jane Lathrop Stanford, in honor of their late son: Leland Stanford Jr. After Leland's death a lawsuit was pursued against his estate, and alongside the Panic of 1893 put Stanford's continued existence in jeopardy.
-The university persevered, in part due to the Stanford family donating the equivalent of over $1 billion dollars in 2010 to the university.
+Stanford University was founded in the late 19th century by Leland and Jane Lathrop Stanford, in honor of their late son: Leland Stanford Jr..
+After Leland's death a lawsuit was pursued against his estate, and alongside the Panic of 1893 put Stanford's continued existence in jeopardy.
+The university persevered, in part due to the Stanford family donating the equivalent of over $1 billion in 2010 dollars to the university.
 The 1906 San Francisco Earthquake damaged several buildings, and took the lives of two people on campus.

 In the mid-20th century, Stanford became an important institution in the development of science in the United States.
 Frederick Terman, dean of engineering and later the provost, is often called the "Father of Silicon Valley," who helped several early technology companies in the area develop.
 It is the site of several physics laboratories such as SLAC National Accelerator Laboratory, and the Stanford Positron Electron Asymmetric Ring (SPEAR).
 Additionally, the SRI International was one of the four original nodes of ARPANET, the predecessor to the internet.